bioidiap/bob.pipelines/doc/sample.rst

       ...
    TypeError: _transform() takes 2 positional arguments but 3 were given

-To approach this issue, :any:`bob.pipelines.SampleWrapper` can be used.
+To approach this issue, :any:`SampleWrapper` can be used.
 This class wraps other estimators and accepts as input samples and passes the data with metadata inside samples to the wrapped estimator: